-1⁄2 credit each
+Environmental Chemistry Grade 9 1⁄2 credit Prerequisite: None

-In these two semester-long courses, students will learn about the inner workings of God's creation.
-The hands-on curriculum is intended to develop skills in science and engineering practices such as asking questions, developing and using models, planning and performing investigations, analyzing and interpreting data, using mathematics and computational thinking, constructing explanations and designing solutions, and obtaining, evaluating and communicating information.
-Topics covered will include but are not limited to, direct and indirect measurement, motion and Newton's laws, electricity, waves, properties of matter, and atomic structure and interactions with applications to earth science.
+In this semester-long course, students will learn about the inner workings of God's creation.
+The curriculum will focus on developing science practices including asking questions, using models, performing investigations, analyzing and interpreting data, and constructing explanations.
+Topics will include scientific measurement and calculations, properties of matter, atomic structure and interactions, and applications to earth science focused on watersheds.

-Biology Grade 10 1 credit

-Prerequisite: Physical Science
+Biology Grade 10 1 credit Prerequisite: Physical Science